jvrs2812/agro-inteligente/yolo/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 82 images.
+The dataset includes 820 images.
-Grass are annotated in YOLOv8 format.
+Green-yellow-red-bad are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 410x410 (Stretch)
+* Resize to 640x640 (Stretch)

 No image augmentation techniques were applied.